moondance-labs/tanssi-docs/builders/manage/sudo/maintenance.md

 ![Check maintenance mode is disabled](/images/builders/manage/sudo/maintenance/maintenance-5.webp)

 Remember that using maintenance mode is an emergency action that should only be activated when your chain is at dire risk.
-It may be useful to establish a policy for your appchain that sets specific circuit breaker triggers for when maintenance mode will be enabled.
-Having a policy established in advance will also make decision-making more streamlined during a potentially stressful situation.
+It may be worthwhile to establish a policy for your appchain that sets specific circuit breaker triggers for when maintenance mode will be enabled.
+Having a policy established in advance will also make decision-making more streamlined during a potential emergency situation.

 And that's it!
 The [Using Sudo](/builders/manage/sudo/) section has plenty more guides on how you can use the Sudo account to manage your Tanssi appchain.